 Weighing in at 251g, the SLR Max Gel Flow falls towards the upper end of the weight spectrum in our test selection.
 It's not exactly heavy, mind you, but for the $200 asking price we'd hope that it came in at a more competitive weight.
 It is only 8g heavier than one of our highest rated models,, the Specialized Phenom Comp, but it weighs 41g more than our lightest model, the Tioga Spyder Outland, which costs $80 less at retail.

-At a retail price of $200, the SLR Max Gel Flow saddle is the most expensive saddle in our test selection.
+At its retail price, the SLR Max Gel Flow saddle is the most expensive saddle in our test selection.
 It does have name recognition and a tradition of quality associated with it, but in this case, we don't feel that it is a great value, especially because it was outperformed by saddles that cost half as much.
 Don't get us wrong; it's a good saddle, we'd just rather spend less money on something that we like more.

 It comes at a price, but the Selle Italia SLR Max Gel Flow saddle is a great option for people who spend a lot of time seated and pedaling.
 Testers loved the shape and pressure relieving anatomical cutout and found this saddle to be great for extended periods of pedaling on the mountain, gravel, or road bike.
 We do feel that it is a little heavy considering the price, and we think white is a terrible color for use on a mountain bike.
 That said, it's a comfortable option if you tend to spend a lot of time in the saddle and can justify the price.